MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 Microsoft Teams caches information so it could take a while before users see the option to add the bot to a team.
 Users can refresh the browser or sign in and out of the Microsoft Teams desktop client to reflect changes immediately.

-If you have previously [submitted the bot for admin approval](#submit-for-the-built-by-your-org-section), you will need to resubmit after enabling this option.
+If you've previously [submitted the bot for admin approval](#submit-for-the-built-by-your-org-section), you'll need to resubmit after enabling this option.
 The admin needs to approve these changes before users can add the bot to their teams from Microsoft Teams app store in the "Built by your org" section.

 ### Disallow users from adding bot to a team